picocms/Pico/phpDoc/master/files/lib/PicoPluginInterface.php.txt

  * plugins are loaded.
 Consequently the old events are never triggered when
  * your plugin is implementing this interface and no old plugins are present.
  *
- * If you're developing a new plugin, you MUST implement PicoPluginInterface.
+ * If you're developing a new plugin, you MUST implement this interface.
 If
  * you're the developer of an old plugin, it is STRONGLY RECOMMENDED to use
  * the events introduced in Pico 1.0 when releasing a new version of your
  * plugin.
 If you want to use any of the new events, you MUST implement
- * PicoPluginInterface and update all other events you use.
+ * this interface and update all other events you use.
  *
  * @author  Daniel Rudolf
  * @link    http://picocms.org